On Our Faculty

 Professor C. Oldacre

-Chair of Refusal to Apologize
+Chair of Refusal to Apologize, Department of Principled Obstinacy.

 Professor Oldacre's research examines the twenty-seven documented postures by which a declining person may stand firm without raising his voice.
 His lectures are especially popular with purchasers seeking a certificate that doubles as documentary evidence of temperament.
 He has, by personal record, not apologized in print since 1991, an achievement the Regents note with mild clerical admiration.